Categories

 There’s plenty more to the comparison of human eye(s) and cameras.
 The notable difference is obviously that humans have two eyes, whereas most cameras have only one (film/sensor).
 So, what we see is quite wide, wider than what most camera lenses can do, but the peripheries of our vision, left, right, top, bottom, not to mention the corners, are hardly sharp.
 It’s all there, but you can’t make out the details, unless move your eyes and/or reorient yourself to center on it.
 Of course then it’s no longer in the periphery.
 I remember being told that in terms of lenses made for the 35mm (36x24mm) film format cameras, nowadays referred to as the ‘full frame’ on digital cameras, a 50mm lens, also known as a normal focal length lens, is equivalent to how the human eye perceives the world.
 I believe it’s not exactly 50mm, but a bit less.
 Anyway, that doesn’t make a great difference here.
 So when you look through a viewfinder objects appear the same size and at the same distance as they do … normally.
 Now, that doesn’t mean that the field of view of such lens matches the human vision, not even when you close one of your eyes.
 The angle of view is actually already rather narrow on a normal focal length lens.
 So, it corresponds to the central area of the human field of view.
 In summary, the field of view of the human vision is wide, very wide, but only a small part of it is offered in high detail.
 So, when you engage with the landscape, the totality of your view, it’s not all perfectly tack sharp as only the central area of your vision manages that.
 In that sense a landscape photo, when taken on settings that maximize the overall quality of the captured scene, as mentioned above, creates a more detailed representation of the world we can hope for with our own eyes.
 That said, the human vision does not suffer from the defects that tend to plague wide angle photography.
 When you look at a scene, you don’t see distortion and things falling over.
 So straight lines actually look like straight lines rather than oddly curving or falling over.
 High quality camera lenses manage these quite well these days and there are also tilt shift lenses that, as far as I know, are favored in architectural photography.
 This can now also be tackled by software as well.
 Anyway, the point is that you don’t have to do any corrections to your eyes, it all happens automatically when you look around.
 It’s not that you everything as equal size regardless of the distance.
 That’d be terrible, everything flattened to a plane.
 It’s that you don’t see the world appear wonky or distorted.
 One can also use non-wide angle lenses in landscape photography.
 It’s not actually forbidden.
 Obviously you won’t capture your view from where you are standing with a normal focal length lens, only the central portion of your vision.
 You have to fall back.
 Then again then you are no longer perceiving the world from that spot, but attempting to simulate the view, the landscape, as it appears from where you are not in order to get things to appear proportionate and at the right distance.
 In practice that means that the depth of field must be taken into account, otherwise you’ll get plenty of blur.
 For example, on a full frame sensor, a 22mm wide angle lens focusing on an object at 1,5 meter distance with aperture stopped down at F/11 yields everything in focus from 0,74 meters in front of you to infinity.
 If a 50mm lens is used on the same settings, the depth of field ranges from 0.61 meters to 1.87 meters.
 Now of course, what’s in the frame will not be that close, so the subject distance must be changed.
 The subject distance must be then set to at approximately 7,5 meters, yielding things in focus from 3,73 meters to infinity.
 I haven’t really experimented with this on normal focal lengths, how feasible it is, but at least on paper it seems feasible.
 What I take issue with is rather the mind warp that it involves.
 The way I understand landscape, it unfolds from where you are, not from an artificially set distance from yourself.

 It would be far too simplistic to claim that observing the world with one eye yields worse results than my first DSLR just because the color sensitive part is in the central area of the eye.
 Conversely claiming that it matches a state of the art medium format sensor is equally off.
 The problem is that what is seen, even with only one eye, is parsed together by the brain, making it all work in a way that doesn’t have sharp falloff in what we see.
 Our eyes are not locked, but move about ever so slightly, parsing it all together like a constantly evolving panorama.
-Roger Clark calculates it at about at about 576 megapixels.
+Roger Clark calculates it at about 576 megapixels (assuming very high visual acuity across the entire field of view, but, at the same time, being conservative about the monocular field of view).
 Those who want a good summary of this can take a look at his site.
 Of course this does not change the fact that the central area of our vision, that is to say what we pay attention to, has much much lower resolution.
-So when we compare cameras and the human vision, it’s not a straightforward comparison in terms of the resulting resolution.
+So, when we compare cameras and the human vision, it’s not a straightforward comparison in terms of the resulting resolution (this or that many megapixels, be it less than five, five or hundreds of megapixels).
 Simply put, as a snapshot, camera can push things more than our eyes in the entire field of view, resulting in higher still resolution.

 Now, what about low light performance?
 How do cameras fare in comparison to the human eyes?
 The dynamic range (DR, maximum and minimum light intensities, white to black) of the human eye is vastly superior to camera sensors.
 Based on the measurements conducted by DxO Labs, the dynamic range of my cameras range from 11 to 14 stops, i.e. exposure values (EV) on camera base ISO (the lowest possible).
 Increase of one stop entails doubling the light by one EV and vice versa.
 The logic here is that the wider the range, the more detail is retained in the whites and the blacks.
 If the range is low, the whites appear white and blacks black regardless of whether they are some shade of gray.
 Your camera can only perform so well and the measured results decline when the sensor light sensitive is bumped up.
 For example, my K-5 drops to about 11 EVs from its base 14 EVs when going from ISO100 to ISO1600, a five stop bump up in sensor light sensitivity.
 Unlike the human eye, a camera sensor does not need to be bumped up in sensitivity to capture a scene in low light, unless you want to stop motion that is.
 This means that it is possible to retain the baseline DR in photography.
 The human eye is similar to a camera sensor, yet again clearly different.
 The human eye adapts to the situation at all times, so, for example, unlike a camera lens aperture that remains constant unless changed, the pupil opening changes accordingly, but not at will.
 The human eye doesn’t measure light the way cameras do either.
 It rather brackets it.
 This means that when it is said that the human eye has a DR of up to whopping 30 EVs (or at least 20+ EVs), it is only when stargazing in the dark, if we follow Roger Clark on this.
 Now that’s the extreme end of it, benefiting from those light sensitive rods, the opposite of bright sunlight during the day time which makes use of the cones.
 That’s not the range in use at all times.
 Your eyes adjust accordingly.
 For example, when I play outdoor hockey in the winter time and get out of the building after putting the skates on, the sunshine, reflected from the snow and ice, yeah, your eyes weren’t ready for that, but it’ll go away once I realize that I have to deal with it.
 The actualized DR is thus lower, close to that of a camera sensor it seems.
 In a way the human visual complex cheats, working constantly, changing settings accordingly and parsing the world together seamlessly, so as you go on about in your life.
 In other words, that range fluctuates.
 You aren’t stuck in a certain DR, unless you are fixed on to something (on purpose).
 What you can do with cameras is to fix things and adjust only the shutter speed between each shot, then fusing them into one shot in order to gain a high(er) dynamic range (HDR).
 It is a form of stacking, using a stack of images and blending them together to achieve a desired outcome.
 With HDR what one is after is maxing the DR, the overall resolution, and/or a certain visual appeal.
 It simply gives you more to work with.
 This can be done on a computer in post-processing with software that can do that.
 Some cameras can do that for you, but you have less control over the outcome.